jnaidu/covisint-gitbook-portal-service/theme_configuration/README.md

                 * This could be used to create a matrixed organization
             * A user will be a named, individual member of only one Organization
     * If the check box for” Enable Theme Inheritance” is checked:
-i.
-If there is no override web content article anywhere in the portal, theme appears as default for all users on Site A. ii.
-If there is an override web content article in the web content repository for Site A and nowhere else in the portal, Site A will have the style overrides of that web content article. iii.
+        1. If there is no override web content article anywhere in the portal, theme appears as default for all users on Site A.
+        2. If there is an override web content article in the web content repository for Site A and nowhere else in the portal, Site A will have the style overrides of that web content article. iii.
 If there is an override web content article in the Org Site where the user is a named, individual member of the Organization, (“Site B”) then the style overrides of the web content article in Site B will be applied to Site A when the user visits site A. iv.
 If there is not an override web content article in the Org Site where the user is a named, individual member of the Organization, (“Site B”) but there is an override web content in the hierarchy of Orgs where the user is a named individual member (“Site C”)then the style overrides of the web content article in Site C will be applied to Site A when the user visits site A.
 c.
 If the check box for “Enable Theme Inheritance” is NOT checked: